 Lynching, by definition, is “to put to death by mob action without legal approval or permission.”
 Although lynchings have happened to people of all races, they’re commonly done by white people to Black people.
-These are often public murders.
+These are often public murders occurring in response to an alleged, often fabricated, offense.
 A noose, or lynch rope, was a common symbol of white supremacy and hatred against Black people.
 Some lynchings would be done at night in secret for a body to be discovered in the morning.
 Some were popular public events where people would gather for the occasion, buy souvenirs, and take photos with the victim.
 Lynchings, unlike executions, don’t have a legal stamp of approval.

 Regardless, they would often be permitted or even encouraged by local law enforcement (The Nation).
 The perpetrators of lynchings were almost never punished.
-Although initial reports estimate over 4,500 racial terror lynchings in America between 1877 and 1950, a new report released last week by the Equal Justice Initiative, a 31-year-old legal advocacy group based in Montgomery, Alabama, reported that there were actually 2,000 more.
+Although initial reports estimate over 4,500 racial terror lynchings in America between 1877 and 1950, a report by the Equal Justice Initiative, a 31-year-old legal advocacy group based in Montgomery, Alabama, found that there were actually 2,000 more.
 You can read the full report here.

 Despite all this, lynchings in America were not considered a federal crime until now.
 Congress rejected nearly 200 anti-lynching bills during the first half of the 20th century (Washington Post).